Frank Deford, renowned sportswriter, dead at 78

 "From the Super Bowl as Shakespeare to the Sports Curmudgeon, to his regular castigating of the NCAA over how it treats its student athletes, to America's complicated love affair with the NFL, Frank made every week memorable," NPR noted at the time.

-In his final appearance, Deford marveled that his "bloviation total" was 1,656 commentaries.
-He said he was grateful to have reached an audience that included people who "haven't necessarily given a hoot about sports."
+In his final appearance, Deford said he was grateful to have reached an audience that included people who "haven't necessarily given a hoot about sports."

 "Nothing has pleased me so much as when someone -- usually a woman -- writes me or tells me that she's appreciated sports more because NPR allowed me to treat sports seriously, as another branch on the tree of culture," he said.